 There has been a great increase in high fidelity capable audio content lately.
 With the mainstream global availability of Spotify, YouTube Music, Deezer, and other such music platforms more and more people are prone to good audio.
 Also, with games increasingly implementing better sound engine and encoding, the lust for headphones to reproduce the exact quality of the audio has increased exponentially.

-The Best Open Back Headphones for 2020 – Top 15 Product List
+TL;DR: The List of Best Open Back Headphones of 2020

 1) Frequency Response